 In addition to the major research topic, assignments will be given throughout the quarter.
 These assignments are intended to support the research and critically thinking focus of the course as well as develop presentation skills of chemistry concepts to both scientific and general audiences.
 One assignment will be a science outreach project.
-Working in teams, students will prepare and present a science topic (related in general to your assigned research topic) to the public during a one-hour session at a local public library.
-Details will be presented the first day of class with additional details posted on Blackboard.
-Other assignments will include short experiments ("mini-labs") that address an important technique, chemical process and/or chemical property that supports the research project.
+Working in teams, students will prepare and present a science topic to the public (typically a demonstration to a young audience) during two (2), one-hour sessions at a local public library.
+Details will be presented the first day of class with additional details posted on Canvas.
+Other assignments might include short experiments ("mini-labs") that address an important technique, chemical process and/or a chemical property that supports the research project.
 In addition, each student will be required to complete a short evaluation and written report on at least two (2) research presentations given during the Chemistry Seminar this quarter.
-Within one week of attending the seminar, you will be required to submit a brief abstract on the content of the speaker's talk, and answer a few short questions; specific guidance will be provided on Blackboard.
+Within one week of attending the seminar, you will be required to submit a brief abstract on the content of the speaker's talk, and answer a few short questions; specific guidance will be provided on Canvas.